 How do I change my email address?

-Once you’re logged into your account, use the Account Settings button to edit your email or password.
-You will receive an email to confirm the change.
+Once you’re logged into your account, click the “Profile” button to edit your email or password.

 How do I change my password if I don’t use the email on my account anymore?